 There are risks to both parties, however.
 When you sign an “anticrético” contract, you should ALWAYS use an attorney AND make sure your contract contains a clause clearly indicating that ownership of the property must be fully transferred to you if the property owner is unable to return your money within a specific amount of time.

 You must also make sure the “Derechos Reales” deparment of the government has a copy and that there will be no problems transferring ownership to you if you don’t get your money on time, without the need for a lawsuit.
-By doing so, you can also make sure no one else has any right to the property and there are no other liens on the property.
+By doing so, you can also make sure that no one else has any right to the home and the land and there are no other liens on the property.
 If you don’t do this, you risk losing your investment.

-Anticretico contracts typically contain clauses on how much time you will live in the home, how much advance notice you have to give prior to moving out and requesting your money back (this gives the property owner time to get the money), and other stipulations to protect you and the property owner from scamming each other.
+Anticretico contracts typically contain clauses on how much time you will live in the home, how much advance notice you have to give prior to moving out and requesting your money back if you choose to cut the contract short (this gives the property owner time to get the money), how much advance notice the owner must give you if they choose to return your money in full early (priot to the time allotted to you to live in the home per the contract), and other stipulations to protect you and the property owner from scamming each other.

 It’s a viable option for